 Mythologically, the festival of Holi is associated with Lord Krishna (Govind) and goddess Radha.
 The temple of Govind dev Ji is one of the oldest and most worshipped temples in Jaipur.
 The beauty and divinity of this temple reach their peak during Holi.
 Here, Holi celebrations start a week before the actual festival, which includes playing Holi with different colored flowers, organic Abeer, and sandalwood powder.

 Festival without sweets sounds incomplete.
 The traditional Gujiya, made with desi ghee and coconut filling is the most loved one among the Jaipurities.
 The other indulgences include – ‘Dahi Vadas’, deep-fried lentil Vadas, served along with curd, Papadi, and tamarind chutney.
 Locals also enjoy the ‘bhang lassi’ or Thandais and ‘bhang laddoos’.
 These cannabis prepared food items are specifically enjoyed on the day of Dhulandi.

 6- Bollywood Theme Parties

-Jaipur houses a number of hotels and resorts that hosts some of the most happening holi theme parties.
-The traditional festivities are taken over by the extravagant dance, music and colors along with rain like water shots and live dhol or bollywood songs.
-These holi parties promise full fun and entertainment coupled with snacks and drinks.
+Jaipur houses a number of hotels and resorts that host some of the most happening Holi theme parties.
+The traditional festivities are taken over by the extravagant dance, music, and colors along with rain like water shots and live dhol or Bollywood songs.
+These Holi parties promise full fun and entertainment coupled with snacks and drinks.

 6- Holi Celebration in Dwarka